Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 Career Fire Departments

-Can my career fire department apply under the Recruitment and Retention of Volunteer Firefighters Category?
+Can a career fire department apply under the Recruitment and Retention of Volunteer Firefighters category?

 I represent a volunteer firefighter interest organization that received a Fire Prevention and Safety grant.
-Are we eligible for a SAFER grant too?
+Are we eligible for a SAFER grant also?

-Statewide or local volunteer firefighter interest organizations are eligible to receive funding under the Recruitment and Retention of Volunteer Firefighters Category regardless of whether they received a Fire Prevention and Safety grant.
+National, state, local, or tribal volunteer firefighter interest organizations that represent the interests of volunteer firefighters are eligible to receive funding under the Recruitment and Retention of Volunteer Firefighters category regardless of whether they received a Fire Prevention and Safety grant.
 However, these organizations are not eligible for funding in the Hiring of Firefighters Category.

-If I was awarded an AFG grant last fall and/or spring, can I still apply for SAFER?
+If my fire department was recently awarded an AFG grant, can it still apply for SAFER?

 Yes.
 While the SAFER Grants and the Assistance to Firefighters Grants (AFG) are administered by the same office, there are no restrictions with respect to having concurrent awards.